DexterTaha/WRO-2024-FUTURE-ENGINEERS/README.md

 - `src`: Contains the control software code for all components programmed to participate in the competition.
 - `models` (optional): Contains files for models used by 3D printers, laser cutting machines, and CNC machines to produce the vehicle elements.
 If not needed, this directory can be removed.
 - `other` (optional): Contains additional files that can help understand how to prepare the vehicle for the competition, such as documentation on connecting to a SBC/SBM, uploading files, datasets, hardware specifications, and communication protocols descriptions.
 If not needed, this directory can be removed.

-## Introduction

-_This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._

-## How to prepare the repo based on the template

-_Remove this section before the first commit to the repository_

-1. Clone this repo by using the `git clone` functionality.
-2. Remove `.git` directory
-3. [Initialize a new public repository on GitHub](https://github.com/new) by following instructions from "create a new repository on the command line" section (appeared after pressing "Create repository" button).

 ## Bill of materials